open-sauced/docs/docs/welcome/key-metrics-guide.md

 This is helpful, as having more context around a repository you want to contribute to can make the process of contributing and onboarding much smoother.

 You can read more about [the case for treating repositories as datasets and why that is important](https://opensauced.pizza/blog/github-repos-as-datasets).

+## YOLO Coders

+[YOLO Coders](../glossary/#yolo-coders) refers to repository owners, contributors or maintainers who push code changes directly to a project's default branch without going through a pull request (PR).

+Proposing changes through PRs helps increase visibility and offers an opportunity for code reviews and discussions.
+This increases collaboration and makes potential contributors more likely to engage.

+Using PRs and established means of making code changes reduces the chances of project bugs and preserves project history.

+You can read more about [what it is and why it is not the best practice](https://opensauced.pizza/blog/yolo-coder).